 The financial statements are prepared under the historical cost convention except for certain financial instruments which are measured at fair value.
-The financial statements are prepared in GBP which is the functional and presentational currency of the Syndicate and rounded to the nearest £'000.
+The financial statements are prepared in USD which is the functional and presentational currency of the Syndicate and rounded to the nearest \$'000.

-Having assessed the principal risks, Syndicate performance and Funds at Lloyds (FAL), the directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements.
+Having assessed the principal risks, the directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements.